icy/docker/doc/README.supervisor.md

 `Bash` script on host machine and mount that file to a suitable location under `/etc/s.supervisor/YOUR_SCRIPT.sh`.

-You don't need to add make generators executable, because they are actually invoked by `Bash`.
+You don't need to make generators executable, because they are actually invoked by `Bash`.

 ## Logging